arendd/bh-europe_2025_metrics/paper/paper.md

 Expenses, FTEs, services and users, number of events and training metrics are also being monitored.

 ## ELIXIR-NL/Health-RI
-In ELIXIR-NL/Health-RI, there is an effort to create a Research Software Directory to measure the maturity of Dutch research software projects and services, among others as part of the FAIR Metroline (https://fairmetroline.org).
+In ELIXIR-NL/Health-RI, there is an effort to create a Research Software Directory to measure the maturity of Dutch research software projects and services, among others as part of the [FAIR Metroline](https://fairmetroline.org).
 This directory will allow ELIXIR-NL/Health-RI to assess whether software is [FAIR](https://www.nature.com/articles/s41597-022-01710-x) and open, and GitHub KPIs can be used to support this.
-There is also some overlap between the directory and [OpenEBench](https://openebench.bsc.es).
+[OpenEBench](https://openebench.bsc.es) is also linked where applicable.

 Currently, ELIXIR-NL/Health-RI is reaching out to universities and university medical centres to ask about the software tools they use.
 Additionally, ELIXIR-NL/Health-RI already capture KPIs on services that form part of their national health and life sciences data infrastructure.